 Anthracite contains 86%–97% carbon, and generally has the highest heating value of all ranks of coal.
-Anthracite accounted for less than 1% of the coal mined in the United States in 2014.
-All of the anthracite mines in the United States are located in northeastern Pennsylvania.
+Anthracite accounted for less than 1% of the coal mined in the United States in 2015.
+All of the anthracite mines in the United States are in northeastern Pennsylvania.
 Anthracite is mainly used by the metals industry.

 Mining and Transporting Coal

 Coal miners use large machines to remove coal from the earth.
 Many U.S. coal deposits, called coal beds or seams, are near the earth's surface, while others are deep underground.
 About two-thirds of U.S. coal production comes from surface mines.
 Modern mining methods allow coal miners to easily reach most of the nation's coal reserves and to produce about three times more coal in one hour than in 1978.